 - Presented by the Parkway Council and commissioned by the Association for Public Art (aPA) for Parkway 100, with major support from the William Penn Foundation

-- Four large fiberglass domes will glow with Jennifer Steinkamp’s dream-like animated video projections, inspired by Franklin’s electrical research and the Parkway institutions
+- Four large fiberglass domes glow with Jennifer Steinkamp’s dream-like animated video projections, inspired by Franklin’s electrical research and the Parkway institutions

 - On view November 30, 2017 – March 18, 2018, nightly from sunset to midnight on the Benjamin Franklin Parkway

-- Domes will be installed at Aviator Park, Rodin Museum, Park Towne Place, and Spring Garden Triangle
+- Domes are installed at Aviator Park, Rodin Museum, Park Towne Place, and Spring Garden Triangle

 - Steinkamp is a world-renowned video and new media artist and professor in UCLA’s Department of Design Media Arts

-Inspired by the signature fountains of the Parkway, the installation features four 13ft-high and 26ft-wide architectural domes – metaphorical winter fountains – that will glow with Steinkamp’s phantasmagoric and dream-like animated video projections.
-Eight digital animations will be projected onto the surface of the domes in distinct hues, whether cool green or blue, or warm red/pink or yellow.
+Inspired by the signature fountains of the Parkway, the installation features four 13ft-high and 26ft-wide architectural domes – metaphorical winter fountains – that glow with Steinkamp’s phantasmagoric and dream-like animated video projections.
+Eight digital animations are projected onto the surface of the domes in distinct hues, whether cool green or blue, or warm red/pink or yellow.
 The imagery reimagines the formation of electricity in clouds, inspired by Benjamin Franklin’s research and evoking the art and science explorations represented by the Parkway institutions.
 It’s a celebration of scientific inquiry.

 “Anyone who’s ever observed water melting and glistening on a piece of ice will get my project,” says Steinkamp.
 She takes a universal observation in nature and magnifies it into an otherworldly experience.